Halloween Pet Costumes: How to Dress Dogs in Costumes

 Why Dogs & Cats Hate Halloween Costumes

-Staring at a pet can be off-putting because in cat/dog language a stare is a challenge—so costumes that invite admiring glances could cause problems.
-You know your pet best so don’t force the issue if he’s a homebody and prefers to go au natural.
+Staring at a pet can be off-putting because in cat/dog language, a stare is a challenge—so costumes that invite admiring glances could cause problems.
+Just pointing a camera at a pet may turn her into a shrinking violet who looks scared or embarrassed.
+You know your pet best, so don’t force the issue if he’s a homebody and prefers to go au natural.
 Most pets prefer staying home or even retreating to a hiding spot when the doorbell repeatedly announces goblins.

 Reserve the fancy capes, antlers and such for more willing dogs.
 Some of the more creative costumes include added on “arms” carrying a fireman’s hose, for example.
-Bravo is one of the most easy-going dogs I’ve ever known, and I’ve ordered him a lion wig-and-mane (stay tuned for pictures on the blog!).
-I suspect like most dogs he’ll need to be supervised or he’ll try to eat the costume.
+Bravo was one of the most easy-going dogs I’ve ever known.
+Now Shadow has inherited his lion wig-and-mane (stay tuned for pictures on the blog!).
+I suspect, like most dogs he’ll need to be supervised or he’ll try to eat the costume.

 Princess costumes, Star Wars characters, chicken outfits, ‘hot dog bun’ getups, and Shrek costumes are available.
-But even these tolerant dogs and cats should be gradually introduced to the notion.
+But even these tolerant dogs and cats need a gradual introduction to the notion.
 If you want your pet to tolerate a Halloween costume this year, start now so he’ll be ready by the holiday.

-Pet costumes should be fitted the same as for children–make sure the costume doesn’t restrict movement, vision, hearing or ability to breathe.
+Fit pet costumes the same as for children—make sure the costume doesn’t restrict movement, vision, hearing or ability to breathe.
 Be sure to measure your pet’s girth around the neck, chest and waist and look for specifics on the costume sizing for an accurate fit.

 How to Dress Dogs in Costumes